JezzerK/doomsday-calculator/README.md

 # doomsday-calculator
-A program that runs Conway's Doomsday algorithm and quizzes you on days.
+A program quizzes you on what day it was within bounds you specify.
+Built so I can master Conway's Doomsday algorithm.